Cysharp/MemoryPack/README.md

 Since net7.0 uses static abstract members(`Virtual static method`), that does not support netstandard2.1, this behavior is a specification.

-.NET 7 project can't refere netstandard 2.1 dll.
+.NET 7 project can't refer netstandard 2.1 dll.
 In other words, if the Application is a .NET 7 Project, all of the dependencies that use MemoryPack must support .NET 7.
 So for library developer if depend MemoryPack, you need to configure dual target framework.

 ```xml
 <TargetFrameworks>netstandard2.1;net7.0</TargetFrameworks>